-The ORT is a $530 \, {\rm m}$ long (North-South) and $30 \, {\rm m}$ wide (East-West) offset-parabolic cylinder, operating at a nominal frequency of $\nu_c = 326.5 \, {\rm MHz}$.
-The upgrade will result in two concurrent modes namely OWFA PI and PII.
-OWFA PI will be a linear array of $N_A = 40$ antennas each with a rectangular aperture $b \times d$, where $b = 30 \, {\rm m}$ and $d = 11.5 \, {\rm m}$, arranged with a spacing $d$ along the North-South axis of the cylinder.
-In PII we have a larger number ($N_A = 264$) of antennas with smaller aperture and antenna spacing ($b = 30 \, {\rm m}$ and $d = 1.92 \, {\rm m}$).
-The field-of-view (FoV) of OWFA PI and and PII are $1.8^{\circ} \times 4.8^{\circ}$ and $1.8^{\circ} \times 28.6^{\circ} $ respectively.
 The details of the antenna and hardware configuration can be found in \citet{Prasad2011}, \citet{Subrahmanya2016a} and \citet{Subrahmanya2016b}.
-Theoretical estimates \citep{Bharadwaj2015} predict that it should be possible to measure the amplitude of the 21-cm power spectrum with $150 \, {\rm hrs}$ of observations using OWFA PII.
-A more recent study \citep{Sarkar2016a} indicates possible measurement of the 21-cm power spectrum in several different $k$ bins in the range $0.05 - 0.3 \, {\rm Mpc}^{-1}$ with $1,000 \, {\rm hrs}$ of observations. \citet{Sarkar2018} have shown that the cross-correlation of the redshifted HI 21-cm signal with OWFA PII with the Lyman-$\alpha$ forest is detectable in a $200 \,{\rm hr}$-integration each in $25$ independent fields-of-view.
+Theoretical estimates \citep{Bharadwaj2015} predict that it should be possible to measure the amplitude of the 21-cm power spectrum with $150 \, {\rm hours}$ of observations using OWFA PII.
+A more recent study \citep{Sarkar2016a} indicates possible measurement of the 21-cm power spectrum in several different $k$ bins in the range $0.05 - 0.3 \, {\rm Mpc}^{-1}$ with $1,000 \, {\rm hours}$ of observations. \citet{Sarkar2018} have shown that the cross-correlation of the redshifted HI 21-cm signal with OWFA PII with the Lyman-$\alpha$ forest is detectable in a $200 \,{\rm hours}$-integration each in $25$ independent fields-of-view (FoV).